 3.)
 Fisherman’s Bastion

-When we visited, we headed up here at night, watching the twinkling lights of the city and the dramatic Hungarian Parliament Building below.
+When we visited, we headed up here at sunset, watching the twinkling lights of the city and the dramatic Hungarian Parliament Building below.

 4.)
 Chain Bridge